swagger-api/swagger-editor/README.md

 - NPM 6.x

-Generally, we recommend following guidelines from [Node.js Releases](https://nodejs.org/en/about/releases/) to only use Active LTS or Maintenance LTS releases.
+Generally, we recommend the following guidelines from [Node.js Releases](https://nodejs.org/en/about/releases/) to only use Active LTS or Maintenance LTS releases.

 Current Node.js Active LTS:
 - Node.js 12.x